-Once upon a time, page rankings were influenced by the keywords include in meta descriptions.
-But the meta description hasn’t been a ranking factor since 2009, so including keywords in your meta descriptions will not affect your rankings.
+Once upon a time, page rankings were influenced by the keywords included in meta descriptions.
+But the meta description hasn’t been a ranking factor since 2009, so including keywords in your meta descriptions will not affect your rankings directly.

 But, they are still important.

 When someone from your target audience performs a web search, seeing the key words from their query in the search listing for your content will reassure them that your content is relevant to their query.
 So including keywords in your meta descriptions can increase your click-through rates.